Flotomate/product_docs/source/asset-management/prohibited-software.rst

 Managing Prohibited Software Expressions
 ========================================

-In Flotomate, you can automate the process of flagging (Prohibit) Software Assets.
+In Motadata, you can automate the process of flagging (Prohibit) Software Assets.
 The feature works during discovery and for Software already included in the CMDB.